Dead or Alive (video game): Reception

-Remake
+Enhanced version

 In 2004, Tecmo released Dead or Alive Ultimate, a package that featured revamps of the first two DOA games, on the Xbox.
 The enhanced version of the first game was based on the Sega Saturn version, as it was Itagaki's preferred version.
 It featured smoother graphics, sound updated from stereo to surround, and adds Xbox Live online gaming.
 Both Dead or Alive 1 Ultimate and Dead or Alive 2 Ultimate were among the first fighting games with online play.